 Introducing a new pedestrian and cycle bridge - Garrison Crossing

 As Toronto’s downtown core continues to grow and evolve, the City continues to plan for new ways to enhance accessibility and connectivity around the expanding communities.
 Aware of the needs for a strong connection around Fort York, in the early 2000’s, the City initiated a project to develop a bridge to allow pedestrian and cycle access from Trinity Bellwoods to the Fort York.

-A Municipal Class Environmental Assessment (EA) was initiated in 2008 to determine a concept and design, but the bids for the concept and design exceeded the budget.
+In 2008, a Municipal Class Environmental Assessment (EA) was initiated to determine a concept and design, but the bids for the concept and design exceeded the budget.
 Unfortunately, without a design that fit the budget the former Fort York and Pedestrian bridge, the Garrison Crossing, a key to strengthening the connectivity of the community, was at risk of not being built.

-In 2012, City Council authorized City staff, Build Toronto and its development partners to integrate the bridge within the area development.
-In 2013, Build Toronto was invited to collaborate with the City on the project.
-Build Toronto, having expertise in the areas of identifying development opportunities, and in moving City properties from concept planning through to construction, initiated a plan to realize this important connection.
+In 2012, City Council authorized City staff, Build Toronto (now operating at CreateTO) and its development partners to integrate the bridge within the area development.
+In 2013, Build Toronto (now operating at CreateTO) was invited to collaborate with the City on the project.
+Build Toronto (now operating at CreateTO), having expertise in the areas of identifying development opportunities, and in moving City properties from concept planning through to construction, initiated a plan to realize this important connection.

 Based on multiple factors such as budget restrictions, local transportation needs, tight timelines, stakeholder engagement, the need for flexibility in design to allow for innovation and a host of other considerations, a nontraditional procurement model was recommended to facilitate optimal design and cost-effective construction.

-In early 2014, the Design-Build model was approved by City Council as the best way to ensure that this essential community-enhancing project came to fruition, and they directed Build Toronto to manage the design and construction.
+In early 2014, the Design-Build model was approved by City Council as the best way to ensure that this essential community-enhancing project came to fruition, and they directed Build Toronto (now operating at CreateTO) to manage the design and construction.
 Since the preliminary design concepts and bridge alignment developed by the City in 2008 needed to be altered, the City of Toronto filed an EA Addendum, which was finalized in late 2014.